-The Department for Education publishes guidance on a Buying for Schools collection.
+The Department for Education publishes guidance on Buying for Schools.
 This is non-statutory guidance for schools about buying practices and how to achieve better value for money.
 It also explains your obligations in relation to the basic rules of procurement when spending public money.

 DfE procurement assistance